 Improving water clarity will help the native vegetation grow up and replace the curly-leaf pondweed after it's treated.
 Native aquatic plants stabilize the lake's sediments and tie up phosphorus in their tissues.
 When aquatic plants are uprooted from a shallow lake, the lake bottom is disturbed, and the phosphorus in the water column gets used by algae instead of plants.
 This contributes to "greener" water and more algae blooms.
 Lake residents should be educated to protect the submergent and emergent vegetation.

 Project Implementation

 The best management practices above can be implemented by a variety of entities.
 Some possibilities are listed below.

 Individual property owners

 - Shoreline restoration

 - Rain gardens

-- Aquatic plant bed protection (only remove a small area for swimming)

 - Conservation easements

 Lake Associations